-| Eowyn awoke to feel Legolas' lips
+Eowyn awoke to the feeling of Legolas' lips pressed gently

-pressed gently against her temple.
-"Good morning, melmenya,"
+against her temple.

-he said softly, pulling her closer, "are you hungry?
-I am famishedI
+her closer, "are you hungry?
+I am famishedI could eat

-could eat nothing last night."
+nothing last night."

-Eowyn smiled happily.
-She was going to spend the rest of her
+Eowyn smiled happily; she was going to spend the rest of her

 life with this manthis elf.
-"Good morning, my love,"
+"Good morning, my

-out her hands to him.
+feet, holding out her hands to him.

 Legolas smiled.
 "Why do I have the feeling that I have met